Housing options and homelessness privacy notice

 4.2 Who we will share your information with

 We will only share information with other organisations where it is necessary, either to comply with a legal obligation, or where permitted under Data Protection legislation, for example where sharing is necessary for us administer your application for both temporary and permanent accommodation and assess your housing (including homelessness) situation.
-We may also share your information if there is a public interest to do so such as the prevention and / or detection of crime, including fraud.
+We may also share your information if there is a public interest or legal obligation to do so, such as the prevention and / or detection of crime, including fraud.

 In line with the stated purpose detailed above, we may share information that is given to us with other individuals or organisations such as:

 - Housing Providers, Private Landlords, B&Bs, Hotels

 - Other external or partner agencies e.g. Sunflower Centre, Women’s Aid, Citizens Advice Bureau, Social Services, Probation Service, Department for Work and Pensions, Daylight Centre, NHFT, S2S